codess-aus/DP-100/Optimize.md

 SHAP is a model-specific interpretability technique used for linear models.
 SHAP explainers use calculates based on coalitional game theory.

 Multi-label projects are used when multiple labels might be applied to a single image.
 For example, if an image included a dog and a cat, it may receive a label for each, dog and cat.

+Use Azure Machine Learning SDK to generate feature importance.
+Features are data fields that are used to train a model.
+If you need to determine which fields or features have the largest impact on a model's predictions, you should use an interpretability technique that calculates and tracks feature importance.
+Azure Machine Learning supports the Permutation Feature Importance Explainer (PFI) for this purpose.
+PFI randomly shuffles features during model training, and then calculates the impact on the model's performance.

+SHAP tree explainer interpretability technique.
+SHAP is not model-agnostic and is used for tree-based models.
+SHAP explainers use calculates based on coalitional game theory.

+A global surrogate is meant to be an interpretable approximation of a black box model.
+Black box models are those for which no explanation exists, which means that the public does not know how the model makes its predictions.
+Once a surrogate model is trained, mimic explainer can be used to interpret the model.

+Random sampling is used to control the hyperparameter space that is used during model training.